Mary Beth Norton: Biography

-The historian Mary Beth Norton was born on March 25, 1943, in Ann Arbor, a city located in the state of Michigan.
-Her father, Clark Frederic, was a political science professor, a legislative assistant, and an employee for Congressional Research Services.
+Mary Beth Norton was born on March 25, 1943, in Ann Arbor, Michigan.
+Her father, Clark Frederic Norton, was a political science professor, a legislative assistant to a U.S. Senator, and an employee of the Congressional Research Service.
 Her mother, Mary Norton (her maiden name was Lunny), was also a professor.
 Her parents played a special role when encouraging her to study, as both of them were professors.
-In 1948, they left their hometown, Ann Arbor, and moved to Greencastle, a city in Indiana where both parents worked teaching in DePauw University.
-While her father was a political science professor, her mother taught Latin.
+In 1948, they left Ann Arbor and moved to Greencastle, a city in Indiana where both parents taught at DePauw University.
+Her father was a political science professor, and her mother taught Latin.
 She and her family were very tied to the academic year and to DePauw University.

-As a kid, Norton became very interested in reading.
-She started at a very young age reading the adult section books of Greencastle public library, after having read all the ones located in the children's section.
-This is one of the reasons she took her first job as librarian of DePauw University, ensuring all the books were correctly organized.
+As a child, Norton was very interested in reading.
+At a very young age, she began reading the adult section books at the Greencastle public library, having read all the ones in the children's section.
+This is one reason she took her first after-school job at the DePauw University library, making sure all the books were correctly organized.
 During her high school years, Norton felt she did not fit with the rest of her classmates, as she was the only student interested in books and history.
-Her parents got another position at the University of Michigan and she decided to do her undergraduate work there too.
-When she reached college, she met many other people with the same interests and got involved in national and campus politics.
+When she reached college, at the University of Michigan, she met many other people with the same interests and got involved in national and campus politics.

-In 1960, she openly campaigned for John Kennedy with the youth wing of the Democratic Party.
-In one of Kennedy's visits to Michigan, when he first came up with the Peace Corps, Norton was able to meet him personally.
-One curiosity was that, thanks to the students' support in Ann Arbor, Norton ́s hometown, Kennedy decided to make the Peace Corps one of his priorities during his campaign for the United States presidency.
-During her years at Michigan University, she held a seat on the Michigan Student Government Council, went to many congresses of the National Student Association (NSA) as a delegate and took part actively in the protest against nuclear testing and for the civil rights movement.
+In 1960, she campaigned for John F. Kennedy with the youth wing of the Democratic Party.
+She was part of the student group that welcomed Kennedy on a visit to Michigan, where he first came up with the idea of the Peace Corps.
+Thanks to the students' support in Ann Arbor, Kennedy decided to make the Peace Corps one of his priorities during his campaign for the U.S. presidency.

+During her years at the University of Michigan, she held a seat on the Michigan Student Government Council, went to many congresses of the National Student Association (NSA) as a delegate, where she took part actively in the politics around the civil rights movement.
 The first time she experienced sex discrimination for being a woman was during her participation in the NSA, where male members would not allow her or other women to take leadership roles.